birlorg/couponcodes/README.md

 # if you are storing the codes that are generated, so you can prevent re-use or whatever:
 python3 -c "import cccodes;print(cccodes.normalize('tI3P-SLMP-E0B5'))"
 T13P-5LMP-E0B5
+#FYI: don't worry, validate will call normalize() for you, so you don't have to.

 ```